Creating Safe Spaces for Collective Healing

 The Threads to Hope Looms are the foundation of the bridge itself.

-Every thread, every color is a piece of emotional infrastructure our community is building together.
+Every thread, every color is a piece of the emotional infrastructure our community is building together.

 Participants choose a color, tie a thread, and add their story—whether spoken, written, or simply felt—into a collective loom.